 Java Runtime Environment (aka Java, Java RE, Java SE, JRE) is a common plug-in in all web browsers.
 Sadly, it has become a major target for malware, surpassing even Adobe's infamous Flash Player and Reader.
-It is mainly because older versions are still installed on users' computers, and slow automatic updates.

 To keep Java and many other important programs updated automatically, it is best to use the free program called Secunia PSI.
 You can also visit the Browser and Plug-in Check page to see if the installed version is up-to-date.